cosmos/cosmos-sdk/docs/concepts/app-anatomy.md

 #### REST

+The module's REST interface lets users generate transactions and query the state through REST calls to the application's [light-client daemon](./node.md#lcd).
+REST routes are defined in a file `client/rest/rest.go`, which is composed of:

+- A `RegisterRoutes` function, which registers each route defined in the file.
+This function is called from the [main application's interface](#application-interfaces) for each module used within the application.
+The router used in the SDK is [Gorilla's mux](https://github.com/gorilla/mux).
+- Custom request type definitions for each query or transaction creation function that needs to be exposed.
+These custom request types build on the [base `request` type](https://github.com/cosmos/cosmos-sdk/blob/master/types/rest/rest.go#L32-L43) of the Cosmos SDK.
+- One handler function for each request that can be routed to the given module.
+These functions implement the core logic necessary to serve the request.

+See an example of a module's `rest.go` file [here](https://github.com/cosmos/sdk-application-tutorial/blob/master/x/nameservice/client/rest/rest.go).

+To learn more about modules REST interface, [click here](./module-interfaces.md#rest).

-## Application Interfaces
+## Application Interface

-Developers build interfaces to let end-users interract with full-node clients.
+Interfaces let end-users interract with full-node clients.
 This means querying data from the full-node or creating and sending new transactions to be relayed by the full-node and eventually included in a block.

-### Command-Line Interface (CLI)

 The main interface is the [Command-Line Interface](./interfaces.md#cli).
-The CLI of an SDK application is built from aggregating commands defined in each of the modules used by the application.
+The CLI of an SDK application is built by aggregating [CLI commands](#cli) defined in each of the modules used by the application.
+The CLI of an application generally has the `-cli` suffix (e.g. `appcli`), and defined in a file called `cmd/appcli/main.go`.
+The file contains:

-### REST Interface

-A second important interface is the [REST interface](./interfaces.md#rest).
-It interract with the [Light Client Daemon](./node.md#lcd)
+- **A `main()` function**, which is executed to build the `appcli` interface client.
+This function prepares each command and adds them to the `rootCmd` before building them.
+At the root of `appCli`, the function adds generic commands like `status`, `keys` and `config`, query commands, tx commands and `rest-server`.
+- **Query commands** are added by calling the `queryCmd` function, also defined in `appcli/main.go`.
+This function returns a Cobra command that contains the query commands defined in each of the application's modules (passed as an array of `sdk.ModuleClients` from the `main()` function), as well as some other lower level query commands such as block or validator queries.
+Query command are called by using the command `appcli query [query]` of the CLI.
+- **Transaction commands** are added by calling the `txCmd` function.
+Similar to `queryCmd`, the function  returns a Cobra command that contains the tx commands defined in each of the application's modules, as well as lower level tx commands like transaction signing or broadcasting.
+Tx commands are called by using the command `appcli tx [tx]` of the CLI.
+- **A `registerRoutes` function**, which is called from the `main()` function when initializing the [application's light-client daemon (LCD)](./node.md#lcd) (i.e. `rest-server`). `registerRoutes` calls the `RegisterRoutes` function of each of the application's module, thereby registering the routes of the module to the lcd's router.
+The LCD can be started by running the following command `appcli rest-server`.

+See an example of an application's main command-line file [here](https://github.com/cosmos/sdk-application-tutorial/blob/master/cmd/nscli/main.go).

 To learn more about interfaces, [click here](./interfaces.md)

 ## Dependencies and Makefile

 ## Next